Meaad96s/prosper-loan-tablue-story/write-up.md

 ### Design

-* **Bar chart to show the relationship between occupation and number of loans.**
-* **Side by Side plot to present time series data. the graph shows monthly income over Loan dates along year/quarter.**
-* **Bar short to depic the number of loan per status.**
-* **Dashboard to intensify the affect of income range in loans by showing the relationship between income and loans in years and loan amount.**
-* **Map graph of USA cities that depicts the density of prosper loan by filtering the cities that have xertain percentage of prosper loan.**
+* **Map graph of USA cities that depicts the density of prosper loan by filtering the cities that have certain percentage of prosper loan.**
+* **Dashboard to intensify the affect of income range in loans by showing the relationship between income and income verifiability and loan amount.**
+* **Bar chart to show the relationship between occupation and the amount of loan.**
+* **Bar short to depic loan status according to number of friends who invested in the loan.**

 ### Feedback
 1. the first visual seems not to exist ? or there somethin wrong with my browser not sure